xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/eula.md

    Software.
 You agree that the Software may automatically install any such improvements to the Software on your computer without providing any further notice or receiving any additional consent.
 This feature may be disabled.
-2. **Error Reports.** In order to help us improve the Software, when the Software encounters certain errors, it will automatically send some information to its server about the error (as described at the URL above).
+2. **Error Reports.** In order to help us improve the Software, when the Software encounters certain errors, it will send some information to its server about the error (as described at the URL above).
 This feature may be disabled.

 ### Open-Source Notices